You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 The manufacturer handles shipping and delivery, and you automatically earn your commission.

-I’m going be refreshing my page all day checking if “Joe the Buyer” has made an order so I can send it to the manufacturer?
+And if you that you be refreshing your page all day checking if “Joe the Buyer” has made an order so you send it to the manufacturer, you are wrong Tom!

 It runs by itself, and you don’t have to be there.

-You need just 2 main things to run a very profitable dropshipping business:
+So what do you need to run a profitable dropshipping business?

 - Know how to find hot selling products to sell.

 - How to use Pinterest to drive traffic and sales for your store.